-Umbilical cord collection and preliminary testings
+Umbilical cord collection and preliminary testing

-It is a common practice in India for mommies to voluntarily donate the umbilical cord blood from the birth of their fit full-term kids.
+It is a common practice in India for mommies to voluntarily donate the umbilical cord blood from the birth of their fit kids.
 Every mom who enters a hospital in India to give birth is spontaneously tested for all main sicknesses.
 Comprehensive family histories are also taken from each mother before donation.
-Only females who have been fully screened and found to be totally healthy are allowable to donate their umbilical cord and umbilical cord blood.
+Only females who have been fully screened and found to be totally healthy are permitted to donate their umbilical cord and umbilical cord blood.

 Second round of testing

-The second step in the screening procedure happens in laboratory once the collected samples have been verified negatively for communicable ailments; it is then transported to our laboratories and officially becomes the property.
+The second step in the screening procedure happens in laboratory once the collected samples have been verified negatively for communicable ailments, it is then transported to our laboratories and officially becomes the property.
 From this phase, it is mandatory for each and every sample to be processed and provided to patients.
-The gathered sample starts a second round of testing and while following donor’s prerequisite also carries out testing for cytomegalovirus, micro-organisms (aerobic bacteria, anaerobic bacteria, fungi, etc.), survival rate, stem cell surface indicators and stem cell biological characteristics (colony forming aptitude, differential capability) in each step to safeguard the highest quality to its cell products.
+The gathered sample starts a second round of testing and while following the donor’s prerequisite also carries out testing for cytomegalovirus, micro-organisms (aerobic bacteria, anaerobic bacteria, fungi, etc.), survival rate, stem cell surface indicators and stem cell biological characteristics (colony forming aptitude, differential capability) in each step to safeguard the highest quality to its cell products.